jamesplease/time-segments.js/README.md

 ##### Event

-An Event is an object with three properties:
+An Event is an object with at least properties:

-`id` - A unique identifier
 `start` - A start time as a unix timestamp
 `end` - An end time as a unix timestamp

+It is almost always the case that events will have a unique ID, and possibly other data, associated with them.

 ##### Scale